 Fewer security vulnerabilities - code is more secure when it enters the production environment, thanks to input from security professionals at earlier stages of development.
 As a result, the IT organization experiences fewer security vulnerabilities.

-Fewer security distractions - SecOps teams that work to automate things like threat detection and alerts are distracted less by false positives and do a better job of focusing on real security threats that necessitate a response.
+Fewer security distractions - SecOps teams that work to automate things like threat detection and alerts are less distracted by false positives and do a better job focusing on real security threats that necessitate a response.